 Onions and garlic absorb a wide variety of nutrients from the soil in which they grow.
 Look for organic versions of these allium veggies: the minerals will do your body good!
 What better way to have garlic and onions than in this Roasted Veggies with Buttery Garlic and Spinach Salad?

 Ground root teas and herbal infusions are packed with minerals and antioxidants that buffer against acid.
 Some, including yerba, are naturally caffeinated, which makes them a great substitute for coffee (which is highly acidic).
 See this other great post on healthy caffeine options for more ways to work yerba mate – and other alkalizing teas – into your routine.

-These are of course, no exclusive list for all the beneficial alkalaine foods to add to your diet.
+This, of course, is not an exclusive list of all the beneficial alkaline foods to add to your diet.
 All fruits and vegetables benefit the body’s pH levels for the better.
 Work as many into your day as you can and be sure to reduce or eliminate animal products.